 Bachelor of Education (Secondary), Graduate Certificate in Management (Professional Practice), Certificate IV in Assessment and Workplace Training

 “When working with teenagers, it is important to engage them emotionally; if you can capture their hearts, their minds will follow.
 I am incredibly proud of the work we do and passionate about acting as a catalyst for change.”

-Dannielle Miller is the co-founder and CEO of Enlighten Education, Australia’s leading provider of in-school workshops for girls.
-Enlighten conducts workshops with more than 20,000 girls each year in Australia, New Zealand, Singapore and Malaysia.
-She is also the founder of Goodfellas, whose presenters deliver empowering workshops to boys.
+Dannielle is now the co-founder and CEO of Enlighten Education, Australia’s leading provider of in-school workshops for teens since 2003.
+Enlighten conducts workshops with more than 25,000 young people each year in Australia, New Zealand, and south-east Asia.

-Dannielle has been the parenting expert for channel 9’s breakfast programs, se is the author of five books including the best-selling The Butterfly Effect: A Positive New Approach to Raising Happy, Confident Teen Girls.
-She regularly writes for leading Australian print and online publications and has a bi-weekly Opinion column in the Saturday edition of the Daily Telegraph, and has written cover features on domestic and family violence for Body + Soul magazine.
+Dannielle has been the parenting expert for channel 9’s breakfast programs, se is the author of five books including the best-selling The Butterfly Effect: A Positive New Approach to Raising Happy, Confident Teen Girls (Random House), a weekend newspaper columnist for the Daily Telegraph, and has written cover features on domestic and family violence for Body + Soul magazine.

-Dannielle has been named the NSW/ACT Small Business Champion Entrepreneur and received an Australian Leadership Award by the Davos Foundation (2012).
+She been named the NSW/ACT Small Business Champion Entrepreneur (2007) and received an Australian Leadership Award by the Davos Foundation (2012).
 In 2018 Dannielle was one of four Finalists for the NSW Premier’s Award for Woman of the Year, and the winner of the Suicide Prevention Australia Life Award for excellence in media reporting.

 Bachelor of Education (Secondary)